philtrade/Ddip/README.md

 `Ddip` was designed to make experiments with multiple GPU/Distributed Data Parallel training a little bit easier in Fastai notebooks.
 Towards that end:

-1. Parallel execution in a multiprocess PyTorch DDP group, separate from the local notebook namespace
+1. Easy switching of code execution between PyTorch's multiprocess DDP group, and that in the local notebook namespace.
-2. Automatic garbage collection and freeing GPU cache memory after parallel execution of a cell
+2. Automatic garbage collection and freeing GPU cache memory after parallel execution of a cell, thus reducing the occurence of GPU out of memory error.
-3. Minimize the code changes required Fastai notebooks -- often only 3 - 5 new lines of code.
+3. Minimize code changes to Fastai `course v3` lesson notebooks to run in DDP, usually 3-5 lines of iPython `%,%%` magics will do.
-4. Stream any parallel execution output in real time to notebook console.
+4. Keeping the look-and-feel of Fastai notebook as identical as possible.
+E.g. real time progress bar, `Learner.lr_find()` works like the same as in non-distributed mode.

 ## Installation: